meleu/meleudotdev/README.md

 > - [Github](https://github.com/meleu)
 > - [LinkedIn](https://www.linkedin.com/in/meleu/)

-I believe that **writing is thinking**, therefore the notes here exist to aid my thinking, learning and creating.
+I believe that **writing is thinking**, and the notes here exist to aid my thinking, learning and creating.
 I keep them public because [learning in public](https://www.swyx.io/learn-in-public/) helps me to learn faster.

 Here are some things that might be interesting to you: